-Thus, concretely in this study, we address the following questions: 1) Does a more mechanistic GRN model of plasticity lead to the emergence of what is predicted from first principles at the RN level?
+Thus, in this study, we address the following questions: 1) Does a more mechanistic GRN model of plasticity lead to the emergence of what is predicted from first principles at the RN level?
 2) What are the ecological and evolutionary consequences of a more complex but mechanistic model under native equilibrium metapopulation conditions and during range expansions?

-168 Model description
+Model description

-General description
+506 General description

-We develop a discrete-time and discrete-space individual-based metapopulation model of a sexually reproducing , diploid species in which dispersal can evolve and be plastic to certain external cues and internal states local population density and sex.
+We develop a discrete-time and discrete-space individual-based metapopulation model of a sexually reproducing diploid species in which dispersal can evolve and be plastic to local population density and sex.
 Density regulation is local within a patch of the metapopulation, and local dynamics follow a Beverton-Holt model of logistic growth (Beverton and Holt, 1957).
-We represent the genetic basis of an individual's dispersal trait by a Wagner-like (Wagner, 1994) gene-regulatory network (GRN), that takes as input and processes external cues and internal states population density as an external cue and sex as an internal state, producing as an output its dispersal probability (Fig. 1 A, C).
-Particularly, we assume that the individuals can sense the local population density (density-dependent dispersal), or both the local population density and their own sex (density-dependent and sex-biased dispersal).-In order to compare our model to the theoretically expected plastic response in the cases of density-dependent dispersal and density-dependent and sex-biased dispersal, we develop additional models (Fig. 1 B, D) using the reaction norm approach described in Poethke and Hovestadt (2002).
-Individuals are initially present in the central 10×5 grid patches of out of a 500×5 grid landscape, for 182 20000 generations (time-steps), in order for the dispersal genotypes to reach (quasi)-equilibrium.
-We then compare the plastic responses when dispersal plasticty is represented by a GRN (GRN model) and when it 184 is represented by the theoretically expected reaction norm (RN model) from Poethke and Hovestadt (2002) .
-To explore the consequences of these modelling choices in a scenario in which the evolutionary potential of dispersal is relevant, we assume that individuals with these optimised plastic responses assume that these individuals can start range expansion in the x-dimension after 20000 generations.
+We represent the genetic basis of an individual's dispersal trait by a Wagner-like (Wagner, 1994) gene-regulatory network (GRN), that takes as input and processes population density as an external cue and sex as an internal state, producing as an output its dispersal probability (Fig. 1 A, C).
+In order to compare our model to the theoretically expected plastic response in the cases of density-dependent dispersal and density-dependent and sex-biased dispersal, we develop additional models (Fig. 1 B, D) using the reaction norm approach described in Poethke and Hovestadt (2002).

+Individuals are initially present in the central 10×5 patches of out of a 500×5 grid landscape, for 20000 generations (time-steps), in order for the dispersal genotypes to reach (quasi)-equilibrium.
+We assume that these individuals can start range expansion in the x-dimension after 20000 generations.

 Therefore, the boundary conditions in the x-direction are reflecting for the first 20000 generations.
-In the y-direction, boundary conditions are periodic toroidal, hence the landscape resembles a hollow tube.
-Range expansions can take place till the expanding population has moved 245 patches from the central 10×5 patches in either direction along the x-dimension.
+In the y-direction, boundary conditions are toroidal, hence the landscape resembles a hollow tube.
+Range expansions can take place till the expanding population has moved 245 patches from the central 10 × 5 patches in either direction along the x-dimension.
 Range expansions stop when the expanding population reaches the boundary of the landscape in the x-dimension.